 Indigenous to Papua New Guinea, this Bulbophyllum variant holds the distinction of being the largest among its kind.
 Its nomenclature is derived from its foliage, not its flowers, which bears a resemblance to Phalaenopsis.
 Renowned for its elongated leaves and groupings of red, hairy, and pungent blooms.

-This is a near blooming size in a 5" pot, newly repotted, approx 3 to 4 years to bloom, grown from seed, limited!
+This is a near blooming size in a 4" pot, newly repotted, approx 4ย to 5ย years to bloom, grown from seed, limited!

 In summary, while the Bulbophyllum phalaenopsis may possess a unique aroma, its stunning appearance and manageable care requirements make it a valuable addition to any orchid enthusiast's collection.
 Embrace the distinctive beauty and cultivate this exceptional orchid in your own home environment